Convert WAV to MP3 on Mac: 3 Methods

 WAV vs MP3 on Mac

-WAV is uncompressed PCM: huge files, perfect for editing and archiving.
+WAV is uncompressed PCM: large files, perfect for editing and archiving.
 MP3 is lossy: much smaller, universal, quality depends on bitrate.
+On Mac, M4A (AAC) is often a better default than MP3 unless the form lists MP3 only.

 |---|---|---|